rtmigo/prefnotifiers_flutter/README.md

 `PrefItem` inherits from the `ValueNotifier` class.
 PrefItem serves as a **model** for an individual preference parameter.
 It reads and writes data asynchronously.
 But `PrefItem.value` provides *"the best value we have for the moment"* in synchronous manner.

-We only need to declare it once:
+Suppose, we have parameter named *TheParameter* is the shared preferences.
+It's value is 3.

+Let's declare the model for this parameter:

 ```
-final myValueModel = PrefItem<int>(storage, "ourParamName");
+final theParameter = PrefItem<int>(storage, "TheParameter");
 ```

-The object is not initialized yet, so `myValueModel.value` returns `null`.
-But the object already initiated asynchronous reading from shared preferences.
-Let's wait:
+Reading is is not finished yet.
+But we can already access `theParameter.value`.
+It returns default value `null`.

+Let's wait for :

 ```
 await myValueModel.initialized;
 ```

 Now `myValueModel.value` returns the actual value that was stored in preferences.
 Let's change it: